LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/natural-language-understanding.md

 This is LivePerson's legacy NLU engine.

 {: .important}
 As of March 2, 2021, you can't create new domains using this engine.
-Additionally, existing domains using this engine should be migrated to the LivePerson engine before the June 2021 timeframe.
+Additionally, brands with existing domains using this engine are encouraged to migrated to the LivePerson engine as soon as possible.

 Key characteristics include: